falondarville/Portfolio/README.md

-This portfolio outlines my backstory, the technologies I work with, academic achievements, and blog posts I have written reagarding web development.
+This portfolio outlines my backstory, the technologies I work with, academic achievements, and blog posts I have written regarding web development.